dpawlows/Foundations-of-Scientific-Computing/lessons/L5/latex.rst

 This website works pretty simply.
 First you add text to the text entry pane.
 When you are finished, you hit the **compile** button.
 Then, your lovely equation should show up in the output window, assuming everything was entered correctly.
 Finally, you can either right click on the equation that is output and copy the image, or click the **export** button to save the image in a format of your choice (and the resolution of your choice).
-The hard part, if you can call it hard, is figuring out what to enter.
+The hard part, if you can call it hard, is figuring out what to enter in the text entry pane.

 Latex syntax
 ------------